ztimmons/dsc-significance-p-value-houston-ds-060319/README.md

 The ideas of hypothesis testing can be applied to regression, as well as statistical inference.
 For now, You'll learn about how it works in regression, and we'll spend time on formal hypothesis testing in a variety of contexts later on.

 When performing hypothesis tests, a set of hypotheses are developed including a so-called **null hypothesis** and an **alternative hypothesis**.
 In regression, you will generally try to reject the null hypothesis, because that means that there is some relationship between the dependent and independent variable and your model at hand makes sense.
-Rejecting or not rejecting a null hypothesis always goes hand in hand with a so-called **confidence level**, often defined by the greek letter alpha, $\alpha$.
+Rejecting or not rejecting a null hypothesis always goes hand in hand with a so-called **confidence level**, often defined by the Greek letter alpha, $\alpha$.

 ## Hypothesis Testing in Regression

 During regression, you try to measure the model parameters (coefficients).
-The null and alternative hypotheses are also get set up in those terms.
+The null and alternative hypotheses are also set up in those terms.
 Think about the simple regression model you created using the advertising dataset.
 For a simple dataset like this, you can set up the hypotheses as follows:

-> **Null Hypothesis ($H_0$)**: There is no relationship between amount spent on TV advertisement and sales figures
+> **Null Hypothesis ($H_0$)**: There is no relationship between the amount spent on TV advertisement and sales figures

-> **Alternative Hypothesis ($H_a$):** There is "some" relation between amount spent on TV advertisement and sales figures
+> **Alternative Hypothesis ($H_a$):** There is "some" relation between the amount spent on TV advertisement and sales figures

 If we reject the null hypothesis, it means that we believe that there is some sort of relationship between TV advertisement and sales.
 If we fail to reject the null hypothesis, it means that we believe that  there is no _significant_ relationship between TV advertisement and sales, and that our slope parameter $m$ in $y= mx+c$ is not _significantly_ different from zero.